How To Choose A Mortgage Lender: 14 Questions To Ask

 - Conventional loans are open to anyone, and lenders can set their own standards when it comes to down payment and credit score requirements.

 - Government-backed loans have lower down payment and credit requirements.
 They’re insured by the federal government, which means that if you have trouble keeping up with your monthly payments, the government will help you to try to prevent foreclosure.
 However, you need to meet certain standards to qualify for government-backed loans.
-For example, you need to meet U.S. Armed Forces service requirements to obtain a VA loan, and you must live in a rural area to get a U.S. Department of Agriculture (USDA) loan.
+For example, you need to meet U.S. Armed Forces service requirements to obtain a VA loan, and you must live in a designated rural area to get a U.S. Department of Agriculture (USDA) loan.

 Not every lender is legally qualified to offer both conventional and government-backed loans, so ask your mortgage lender which types of loans they offer.
 They should be able to explain the different requirements for each government-backed loan.

 10. Are There Income Requirements For Buying A House?

 There is no set dollar amount of income you need to have to buy a home.
 However, your income does play a significant role in how much home you can afford.
-Lenders look at all your sources of income when they consider you for a loan, including commissions, military benefits, child support and more.
+Lenders look at all of your sources of income when they consider you for a loan, including commissions, military benefits, child support and more.

 Ask your lender how much income you need to buy a home and which streams of income they consider when they calculate your total earning power.
 Finally, ask your lender what documents you need to give them to prove your income, such as W-2s, pay stubs, bank account information and other materials.